C. Michael Samson, MD

 First and Second-year residents are taught the methodical approach to the uveitis patient.
 History-taking skills, review of systems, and physical examination are critical in establishing a targeted diagnostic work-up.

 Specific management of infectious etiologies, such as acute retinal necrosis, ocular syphilis, and toxoplasmosis, are learned.
-Additionally, the resident learns about the management of chronic non-infectious inflammatory disease, including the appropriate use of regional and systemic steroids and, in close conjunction with rheumatologists, the indication and treatment with systemic immunosuppressives, such as methotrexate, cyclosporin, and cyclophosphamide.
+Additionally, the resident learns about the management of chronic non-infectious inflammatory disease, including the appropriate use of regional and systemic steroids and, in close conjunction with rheumatologists, the indication and treatment with systemic immunosuppressives, such as methotrexate, adalimumab, and cyclophosphamide.

 Senior residents learn the perioperative stabilization of the uveitis patient who will undergo cataract and intraocular surgery.
 Seniors also learn the intraoperative management of uveitis patients, including anterior and posterior synechiolysis, iris hooks, and intraocular lens choice.
-Senior residents also gain an understanding of the indications for cryotherapy, endolaser, pars plana vitrectomy/vitreous biopsy, and chorioretinal biopsy in these patients.
+Senior residents gain an understanding of the indications for endolaser, pars plana vitrectomy/vitreous biopsy, and chorioretinal biopsy in these patients.

 Read more about the Resident Training Program in Ophthalmology and Fellowship Opportunities in Ocular Immunology.